 - Does your team have the capacity to listen to audio audits?
 You’ll need an office-based team member who is conversant in the language/s which is/are being spoken in the interviews.
 This team member should also be very familiar with the questionnaire, survey protocol (including ethics and data protection regulations, which we address below), and objectives, in order to be able to properly assess what they are listening to, whether they should be listening to the recording in the first place, and generate useful feedback.

 We advise that you plan and budget accordingly, so that you have the resources you need to make the best use of audio audits.
-In your planning, we advise that you review the audio recording quality settings on the default audio recorder application on your Android devices.
-This is what SurveyCTO Collect for Android uses to record audio.
+In your planning, we advise that you review the audio recording quality settings on the default audio recorder application on your mobile devices.
+This is what SurveyCTO Collect uses to record audio.
 The lowest quality audio recording is usually perfectly intelligible and well-optimized for audio audits.

 What probability should I use?